 The trade-in price history of Galaxy s10 Plus 1tb generally shows a decline.
 In other words, the used prices of this device are dropping as newer models come to market.
 It is only very rarely that a second-hand electrical device will increase in price; this usually happens for example if it's a collector's item.
 Therefore if you are looking to sell your Galaxy s10 Plus 1tb then it probably makes sense to do it sooner rather than later - before the next price drop.

-Can I sell a damaged Galaxy S10 Plus 1TB?
+- Can I sell my water-damaged Samsung Galaxy S10 128GB?

 Unfortunately if the screen on your Galaxy S10 128Gb is cracked, then it will be classed as faulty and the majority of buyers will give you less than £60 for it.
 A good condition S10 128GB is worth just under £300 though, so it may be worth having the screen repaired professionally before selling it.